-And, and there's courses on that all over the country now.
-And it's about how to basically the woman for us as practitioners to help not just chiropractors and osteopaths, but yoga teachers and midwives as well can do this course learning how to help baby turn.
+And there's courses on that all over the country now.
+And it's about how to basically, the woman, for us as practitioners to help not just chiropractors and osteopaths, but yoga teachers and midwives as well can do this course learning how to help the baby turn.
 So that's really been fascinating to watch that develop over the years.

-And it was interesting, the who the person running the spinning babies don't call me is allowed to see that's what they're doing.
+Interesting, the person running the spinningbabies.com is allowed to see that's what they're doing.
 But we can't.

-I know it's not fair.
+I know it's not fair, is it?

 It's not fair.
 Life isn't fair.
-Apparently, there's a debate going on on the Vimeo team, because we have two teams watching this, Facebook and Vimeo.
-And there's a debate going on on the Vimeo team about which positions are best to treat, especially in late stage pregnancy.
+Apparently, there's a debate going on the Vimeo team, because we have two teams watching this, Facebook and Vimeo.
+And there's a debate going on the Vimeo team about which positions are best to treat, especially in late-stage pregnancy.
 And I know we talked about it before, but could you just recap and confirm what are the best positions?

 To treat the woman in general?
-Yeah, well, I tend to predominantly treat in the prone position, I have a specialised pregnancy pillow that she can lie in comfortably.
+Well, I tend to predominantly treat in the prone position, I have a specialised pregnancy pillow that she can lie on comfortably.
 You have to be careful not to keep her in the supine position for too long.
-And if you do have her in supine position, you really should try and elevate her upper body by about 30 degrees because otherwise she's likely to feel faint or actually think basically, because if the baby's very big, or towards the latter stages of pregnancy, the baby can lie on her aorta and have her in the supine position.
-So you should try and avoid that for for as long as you know or minimal amount of time as possible.
-So I prefer to do everything I need to do supine first and then at the very end, I'll have her supine and do logo neck and cranial work and then and then get her up and walking as quickly as possible.
-Now if you can't get her supine, or if you don't have a pregnancy pillow, then you can have her inside posture.
-How's your insurance?
-Just got Pella between your knees and so that her spine is nice and straight?
-Not torque or torsion tall.
+And if you do have her in supine position, you really should try and elevate her upper body by about 30 degrees because otherwise she's likely to feel faint or actually faint.
+Basically, because if the baby's very big, or towards the latter stages of pregnancy, the baby can lie on her aorta and have her in the supine position.
+So, you should try and avoid that for as long as, or a minimal amount of time as possible.
+So, I prefer to do everything I need to do supine first and then at the very end, I'll have her supine and do a little bit of neck and cranial work and then get her up and walking as quickly as possible.
+Now if you can't get her supine, or if you don't have a pregnancy pillow, then you can have her in side posture. audio problems a pillow between her knees and so that her spine is nice and straight and not torqued or torsioned at all.

-Do you prefer one particular side because There is a problem of potential vascular compromise isn't there in sideline, yes.
-And we also, the midwives will encourage a woman to sleep on the left hand side towards the end of the pregnancy, because we really want the baby to lie on the left hand side to get again to get into optimal positioning.
-Because basically, the uterus has a little bit of texture rotation built into it.
-So the baby will come out in a corkscrew fashion.
-And if you have on the right side, it's more difficult for the baby to get into the right position.
-So yeah, the left side.
-Okay.
+Do you prefer one particular side because there is a problem of potential vascular compromise isn't there in side lying?

+Yes.
+And we also, the midwives will encourage a woman to sleep on her left-hand side towards the end of the pregnancy, because we really want the baby to lie on her left-hand side to get, again, to get into optimal positioning.
+Because basically, the uterus has a little bit of dexter rotation built into it.
+So, the baby will come out in a corkscrew fashion.
+And if you have her on the right side, it's more difficult for the baby to get into the right position.
+So yeah, left side.

-I mean, you've you've talked about some interesting cases, just there.
-I mean, I so imagine with your experience, you've got some quite stunning success cases that you might want to tell us about.
-Give us some encouragement that, you know, we can make a big difference with this is with together.
-She had about two years between all of them, which is also one of the things that can predispose to pelvic girdle pain.
-And women, which is women don't learn, do they?
+I mean, you've talked about some interesting cases, just there.
+I mean, I imagine with your experience, you've got some quite stunning success cases that you might want to tell us about.
+Give us some encouragement that, you know, we can make a big difference with this, Elisabeth.